apache/dolphinscheduler-website/docs/en-us/dev/user_doc/guide/expansion-reduction.md

 # DolphinScheduler Expansion and Reduction

 ## Expansion

 This article describes how to add a new master service or worker service to an existing DolphinScheduler cluster.

 ```
  Attention: There cannot be more than one master service process or worker service process on a physical machine.
-       If the physical machine where the expansion master or worker node is located has already installed the scheduled service, skip to [1.4 Modify configuration] Edit the configuration file `conf/config/install_config.conf` on **all ** nodes, add masters or workers parameter, and restart the scheduling cluster.
+       If the physical machine which locate the expansion master or worker node has already installed the scheduled service, check the [1.4 Modify configuration] and edit the configuration file `conf/config/install_config.conf` on ** all ** nodes, add masters or workers parameter, and restart the scheduling cluster.
 ```

 ### Basic software installation

-* [required] [JDK](https://www.oracle.com/technetwork/java/javase/downloads/index.html) (1.8+):Must be installed, please install and configure JAVA_HOME and PATH variables under /etc/profile
+* [required] [JDK](https://www.oracle.com/technetwork/java/javase/downloads/index.html) (version 1.8+): must install, install and configure `JAVA_HOME` and `PATH` variables under `/etc/profile`
 * [optional] If the expansion is a worker node, you need to consider whether to install an external client, such as Hadoop, Hive, Spark Client.